kheshfehwael/Generating-2D-Datasets-With-Similar-Statistical-Properties/README.md

 Either download the zip package or you can clone this repository to your project directory.

+Getting started with Generating-2D-Datasets:

+    heart_test -h -i { /* ... */ }

 If you need help reading the documentation, please contact Flag:

-    heart_test -h -i { /* ... */ }
+    heart_test --help { /* ... */ }

 ## Dependencies for Project generator